Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

     *   The `PhotoCard` component has been extracted for reusability.
     *   The gallery header and search controls have been unified into a single `SearchAndFilters` component.
     *   The `PhotoModal` and `BulkActionToolbar` have been refactored for cleaner code and better functionality.
+*   **Bulk Upload Improvements**:
+    *   A remove button has been added to the bulk upload preview, allowing users to delete individual photos before uploading.
+    *   The success screen is now skipped on successful bulk uploads to streamline the user workflow.
+*   **Configuration**:
+    *   Supabase keys have been moved to environment variables to improve security.

 ---